stat545ubc-2023/PalmerPenguinsApp/README.md

 The app has several features to help users explore the dataset:

 - Selection of penguin species and variable to plot a histogram
+  - Selection of faceted or combined histogram
+  - Histogram has labels when you hover over a bar
 - Slider to adjust bin width of histogram
 - Summary table of the selected data
 - Data table of the selected (filtered) data